Orders of Protection and Restraining Orders

 If you have additional questions, you can call the Information Center at 1-855-212-1234.

 After a person has been arrested (“the defendant”) for committing a crime against another person (“the victim”), a judge or bail commissioner may grant the defendant bail.
-If the defendant and victim have a certain type of family or intimate relationship, the bail order may be called a Domestic Violence/Stalking Criminal Order of Protection (“CBPO”).
-Unlike a Domestic Violence Order of Protection or a Stalking Order of Protection, the victim does not ask for the CBPO or bail order.
-Only the prosecutor or the defendant can ask the judge to change or drop a bail order or a CBPO.
-A bail order or a CBPO can require that the defendant stay away from the victim but it cannot create a parenting schedule or a custody determination.
-A bail order or a CBPO will automatically end when the criminal case is over.
+If the defendant and victim have a certain type of family or intimate relationship, the bail order may be called a Domestic Violence/Stalking Criminal Order of Protection, or commonly referred to as a Criminal Bail Protective Order (CBPO).
+Unlike a Domestic Violence Order of Protection or a Stalking Order of Protection, the victim does not ask for the CBPO.
+Only the prosecutor or the defendant can ask the judge to change or drop a CBPO.
+It is important to note that a CBPO can require that the defendant stay away from the victim but it cannot create a parenting schedule or a custody determination.
+A CBPO will automatically end when the criminal case is over.

 More information about criminal cases can be found here and more information about the Crime Victims Bill of Rights can be found here.